dlenroc/appium-html-driver/README.md

    /**
     * Load instrumented page manually, via cli or in any other way *
-    * NOTE: that is not driver's responsibility
+    * NOTE: that is not the driver's responsibility
     */

    // Attach to target